Skoda Karoq Review

 With the rear seats completely removed – only possible in SE L and Edition models – the Karoq basically transforms into a van that makes light work of trips to Ikea.

 The Karoq’s light controls make it easy to drive and its cabin is quiet.
-Entry-level cars have softer suspension than Edition models with their massive 19-inch wheels
+Entry-level cars are more comfortable than Edition models with their massive 19-inch wheels

 If you want to keep your teeth intact, avoid Edition models with 19-inch alloy wheels – they make for a quite uncomfy experience on bumpy roads

 If you do most of your driving around town then you should consider the 115hp 1.0-litre petrol engine – it’s reasonably nippy at city speeds and quiet once it gets up to speed.
-Skoda reckons it’ll return fuel economy of up to 53.3mpg in a mixture of town and motorway driving, although around 45mpg is more likely in the real world.
-At higher speeds though, you’ll find the 1.0-litre model feels a little underpowered – overtakes requiring a lot of planning and the car struggles with steep hills.
+Skoda reckons it’ll return fuel economy of up to 53mpg in a mixture of town and motorway driving, although around 45mpg is more likely in the real world.
+At higher speeds though, you’ll find the 1.0-litre model feels a little underpowered – overtakes requiring more planning.

 If you often drive out of the city, the 150hp 1.5-litre petrol is the one to go for.
 It’ll let you overtake slower cars with ease and has enough extra power to pull the Karoq along when it’s fully loaded.
 It’ll return impressive real-world fuel economy of about 40mpg.